Gustav S. Christensen: Final years

 After retirement, Christensen and his wife joined the Church of Jesus Christ of Latter-day Saints and they both served at the church's Family History Centre in Abbotsford.
-In co-operation with his wife Penny, a professional genealogist, he wrote his autobiography, the history of his parents' 172 descendants and a volume of translations of historical articles on Laesoe.
+In co-operation with his wife Penny, a professional genealogist, he wrote his autobiography, the history of his parents' 172 descendants and a volume of translations of historical articles on Læsø.
 At the age of 75 Christensen took up an adjunct professorship in the School of Engineering Science at Simon Fraser University in Burnaby, BC, where he had an office, a computer and a grad student – but no salary.
 He spent one or two days there each week until he died.
 During this time he published a number of papers in the field of asymptotic stability of linear and nonlinear systems, a continuation of his Ph.D. work.
 He simplified the solutions to Lyapunov's stability theorems so that they are now useful to the electric power engineers and other practical engineers.
 Another development was the solution of the least absolute value estimation problem originally posed by Laplace in 1750 by using linear programming.

 Christensen died 9 August 2007 at the age of 78.